ai translated

 It depends on variability and item value: EOQ for high fixed costs, Lot-for-Lot for stable demand, min-max for C/D items.
 Use ABC-XYZ to prioritize and consider VMI for reliable suppliers.
 Goal: balance holding costs vs. ordering costs.

-Track KPIs: OTD/OTIF (>95% over 3 months), inventory reduction (20–40% over 3 months), forecast accuracy (MAPE <20% over 3 months), urgent orders (<10% over 3 months), production OEE.
-Benchmark: integrated systems reduce inventory by 30% over 3 months and stabilize plans within 6–9 months
+Track KPIs: OTD/OTIF (>95%), inventory reduction (20–40%), forecast accuracy (MAPE <20%), urgent orders (<10%), production OEE.
+Benchmark: Integrated systems reduce inventory by 30% and stabilize plans within 6–9 months